-Surety Bonds are bonds posted through approved Harris County bonding companies that charge a fee for their services.
-Once bail is posted, the defendant will receive a future court date and be released from jail.
+Surety Bonds are provided by Harris County bonding companies.
+These companies charge a fee for their services.

 What is a Personal Recognizance Bond or P.R.
 Bond?

-A pre-trial release bond may be granted by the judge based on positive information received from pretrial services.
+A pre-trial release bond is granted based on positive feedback from pretrial services.
 When the judge approves this bond, it usually is accompanied by a number of special conditions that are similar to what would be required during probation.
 This may include travel limitations, limitations of business they can visit (i.e. bars, clubs, etc), random drug testing and the installation of an ignition interlock.

 Calculating Bail for a Houston DWI Arrest

 Bail for a DWI arrest in Houston is not a standardized number.
-It can vary for a number of reasons, including the presiding Judge’s temperament that day or feelings about people who drive while intoxicated.
+It can vary for many reasons, including the presiding Judge’s temperament that day.
 Factors that play a role are: